The Spiral Staircase (1975 film)

 The Spiral Staircase is a 1975 British horror mystery thriller film directed by Peter Collinson and starring Jacqueline Bisset and Christopher Plummer.
-It is a remake of the 1946 film of the same name, which was adapted from Ethel Lina White's 1933 British novel Some Must Watch.
+It was written by Mel Dinelli and is a remake of the 1946 film of the same name, which was adapted from Ethel Lina White's 1933 novel Some Must Watch.

 Plot

 Helen Mallory is a beautiful young woman who has been unable to speak a word since seeing her husband and daughter die in a fire.
 She visits the home of her elderly, invalid grandmother and meets her uncle, Joe Sherman, a respected psychiatrist.
 The visit turns into a nightmare as she encounters Joe's brash brother Steven, as well as a pretentious Southern belle named Blanche and other mysterious characters in a house where everyone's life seems to be in grave danger.